Query syntax

 Tag filters

-As of v0.91, you can use a special field type called tag field, with simpler tokenization and encoding in the index.
+As of v0.91, you can use a special field type called a tag field, with simpler tokenization and encoding in the index.
 You can't access the values in these fields using a general fieldless search.
 Instead, you use special syntax:

 @field:{ tag | tag | ...}